 Have some brands in mind that cater to The Explorer Archetype?
 Well, for me, the standouts are North Face and Go Pro.

 North Face doesn’t really show off their products that much in the sense they are blatantly advertising their goods.
 Their ads promote the spirit of exploration.
 One of my favorite North Face ads has to be the Your Land advertisement with the “This Land is Your Land” song.
 The imagery is fantastic with different beautiful environments and people experiencing those environments.
 All the people in the ad are wearing or using North Face products, but they aren’t blatantly advertising them.
 They are more urging everyone to Head Outside.
-That was last year.
-This year their ad is Never Stop…..with the message that exploration is finding the thing we love and relentlessly pursuing it.
-Again, beautiful imagery, people experiencing amazing things with North Face products, but again, not blatantly advertising their wares.
+Another ad is Never Stop…..with the message that exploration is finding the thing we love and relentlessly pursuing it.
+Again, beautiful imagery, people experiencing amazing things with North Face products, but again, not blatantly advertising their goods.

 Go Pro, the company that brought video recording for extreme action into the mainstream.
 Just like with North Face, their advertising is filled with beautiful and exciting imagery.
 Go Pro successfully captures what it would be like to experience these extreme activities, but with no blatant advertising.
 It’s the spirit of what you can do that really captures the consumers attention.